Home Learn What is Earnings Per Share? Learn its Meaning, Calculation, Types & Formula

 However, assessing EPS in isolation may not provide meaningful insights.
 Therefore, investors commonly compare EPS with the stock’s share price to gauge the value of earnings and understand investor sentiments regarding future growth.

-There are two different types of EPS: Basic and Diluted EPS.
+There are two main types of EPS: Basic and Diluted EPS.
 Basic is a calculation that uses a company’s net income divided by the total number of outstanding shares.
-While diluted share is a calculation that considers all potentially dilutive securities that could be converted into diluted earnings per share.
+A diluted share is a calculation considering all potentially dilutive securities that could be converted into diluted earnings per share.

 (Note: Diluted EPS is usually lower than basic EPS because it considers the impact of potentially dilutive securities.)